WillSidebottom/ScalAssistant/README.md

 Currently, ScalAssistant can handle the following:
 - Respond to simple greetings
 - Retrieve the local date and time
-- Retrieve weather information for a specified location (US only)
+- Retrieve weather information for a specified location (US only) (See API keys below)
-- Interact with Twitter
+- Interact with Twitter(See API Keys below)

 ##Future
 Eventually, ScalAssistant should be able to handle the following: